Fraunhofer-ITMP/IMI-Project-Prioritization/README.md

 # IMI_Scrapper

-Repository having the code for scraping IMI projects for WP-1 FAIRPlus.
-The aim is to create extensive list of all IMI projects for prioritization purposes.
+This repository is meant to provide an example of the code we used for scraping IMI projects for WP-1 FAIRPlus.
+It might be generalizable to address other projects having a different list of websites.
+Our aim was to create extensive list of all IMI projects for prioritization purposes.
+The script takes as input the LIST XXX [here also Zenodo link?] and generates an enriched output where eacxh project are profiled according with the approach described here [link of paper or of selection strategy in Zenodo]. if the starting project list is limited this can be overdone.
+As we started with 120+ projects we decided to automatize where possible the data extraction.
+The output of the present script has been used to fill the template table whcih can be found here [zenodo link] for further prioritization discussion either within the Fairplus team or with singular project data champion in order to further refine the project profiling.